canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 juju add-unit charmed-etcd --attach-storage=data/4
 ```

+Again: The data of these volumes will not be taken into account, they will receive a full data transfer from the leader.

 When the deployment is complete, your new charmed etcd application is available with previously used data:
 ```shell
 juju status --storage --watch=3s